dmozzoni/mongoose-intro/readme.md

 - List and describe common Mongoose queries
 - Persist data using Mongoose embedded documents

-## Opening Framing (10 minutes / 0:10)
+## Opening Framing

-In previous WDI units you've used ActiveRecord to interact with and perform CRUD actions on a SQL database through a Ruby back-end.
+In previous WDI units, we used ActiveRecord to interact with and perform CRUD actions on a SQL database through a Ruby back-end.
 Today, we'll be doing the equivalent with a tool called Mongoose on a NoSQL database using a Node back-end.

-Before we dive into Mongoose, however, let's talk a bit about about last night's homework.
-You were tasked with looking through the Mongo lesson plan and familiarizing yourself with a NoSQL database. **What are some of your takeaways?**
+Before we dive into Mongoose, however, let's talk a bit about about Mongo and NoSQL databases. **What are some of your takeaways?**

 <details>
   <summary><strong>What is a NoSQL database?</strong></summary>